200 Cigarettes poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping 200 Cigarettes against these established plot points, we can identify how Risa Bramon Garcia utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish 200 Cigarettes within the comedy genre.

 Comparative Analysis